tavva-srinivas/KYND-Node/README.md

 # KYND-Node
-This is the backend of the Kynd project
+This is the backend of the project kynd